-Additionally, not all students have parental consent to be photographed, filmed or included in media coverage.
-During large events, media may be asked to not film students faces because it is difficult to determine which students have parental consent to be filmed or photographed in these settings.
+Additionally, not all students have parental consent to be photographed, filmed, or included in media coverage.
+During large events, media may be asked to not film student faces because it is difficult to determine which students have parental consent to be filmed or photographed in these settings.
 Students are never permitted to be interviewed without explicit parental consent either verbally or in writing.

 Please advise all reporters in your newsroom of these guidelines, and please keep DPS informed of any new reporters who will be covering the school district.
 The Public Information Office continuously updates the list of media who should receive press releases and other communication from the district.
 Thank you for your cooperation and support.